douglasvbarone/meteor-vue-starter/readme.md

 # Meteor Vue starter

-A starter template for using Vue and Vuetify with Meteor
+A simple starter template for using Vue and Vuetify with Meteor

 ### Prerequisites